nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Transaction Recording

 1. **Adding a Transaction**
     - As an accountant, I want to add a new financial transaction quickly.
     - I should be able to specify the amount, type (revenue or expense), date, and optionally, the associated person for the transaction.

 2. **Removing a Transaction**
     - As an accountant, I want to delete a transaction when necessary.
     - I should be able to remove a transaction from the records to correct mistakes or manage data.

 3. **Viewing All Transactions**
     - As an accountant, I want to see a list of all recorded transactions for reference.
     - This list will provide an overview of all financial activities in one place.

 4. **Editing a Transaction**
     - As an accountant, I need the ability to edit transaction details.
     - I should be able to make corrections or updates to transaction records as needed.

 5. **Restoring Deleted Transactions**
     - As an accountant, I want a safety net for accidental deletions.
     - I should be able to retrieve transactions I have mistakenly deleted from a "bin" or archive.

 6. **Fast Data Entry**
     - As a fast typist, I want shortcuts and efficient data entry methods.
-    - This will enable me to record transactions, including income and expenses, quickly via the CLI.
+    - This will enable me to record transactions, including revenue and expenses, quickly via the CLI.

 7. **Sorting Transactions**
     - As an accountant, I want to be able to sort through my transactions.